-Snow removal districts and priorities have been established to focus the City’s snow removal operations on primary transportation corridors and fully utilize the City’s snow removal equipment.
+Snow removal districts and priorities have been established to focus the city’s snow removal operations on primary transportation corridors and fully utilize snow removal equipment.
 View the Snow and Ice Removal Districts and Priorities Map for information about specific street priorities and districts.

-While the City's snow removal operations in residential areas are limited, City crews do respond to safety hazards at intersections and obstructions to storm drains or gutters caused by accumulated snow and ice.
+While the city's snow removal operations in residential areas are limited, crews respond to safety hazards at intersections and obstructions to storm drains or gutters caused by accumulated snow and ice.

-Whenever any significant snow accumulation is expected, please avoid parking along City streets whenever possible.
+Whenever any significant snow accumulation is expected, please avoid parking along city streets when possible.
 This will allow snowplows to remove snow more effectively and efficiently.

 Snow Removal Classifications and Priorities

-Tier I – Indicates that the road will be plowed to maintain continuous all-weather access within the maximum capabilities of the City.
-These roads are considered major arterials, are key emergency access routes, and provide connectivity to surrounding municipalities and highways (State and U.S.).
+Tier I – Roads will be plowed to maintain continuous all-weather access within the maximum capabilities of the city.
+These roads are considered major arterials, are key emergency access routes, and provide connectivity to surrounding municipalities and highways (state and U.S.).

-Tier II – Indicates that the road will be plowed to provide reasonable all-weather access.
+Tier II – Roads will be plowed to provide reasonable all-weather access.
 These roads are considered minor arterial and collector roads to the transportation system and primary access routes to schools for school buses.
 Every attempt will be made to plow these roads the same day as the storm.

-Tier III – Indicates that the road will be plowed to provide reasonable all-weather access.
-These roads are typically local roads adjacent to Tier II roads.
+Tier III – Roads will be plowed to provide reasonable all-weather access.
+These are typically local roads adjacent to Tier II roads.
 Every attempt will be made to plow these roads the same day as the storm.

-Tier IV – Indicates that the surface will be plowed to provide reasonable all-weather access.
+Tier IV – Roads and surfaces will be plowed to provide reasonable all-weather access.
 These surfaces are typically local roads within residential subdivisions that are not adjacent to Tier II roads, public parking lots, and public recreational trails.
+In addition to local roads, select alleys may be plowed to allow for the safe collection of solid waste.
 These surfaces will be plowed after all other roads.
-In addition to local roads, select alleys may be plowed to allow for the safe collection of solid waste.

-Depending on storm intensity, duration, equipment failure, or other emergencies, snow removal of roads within each tier may be delayed or suspended to provide the resources necessary to meet higher tier snow removal objectives.
+Depending on storm intensity, duration, equipment failures, or other emergencies, snow removal operations within each tier may be delayed or suspended to allocate resources for higher-tier snow removal priorities.

 Of course, there are many hazards inherent to snow and ice and residents should use caution when walking or driving under these conditions.
-Help keep yourself and others safe during snowy weather by becoming familiar with the City's snow removal routes and policies.
+Becoming familiar with the city's snow removal routes and policies helps keep yourself and others safe during snowy weather.